 Parallel parenting is a disengaged model where each parent runs their household completely independently.
 You operate like two business managers of separate companies who only communicate about critical logistics, and always in writing.
 There's no shared decision-making, no negotiating, and zero attempt to align your parenting styles.
 It's about letting go.

-As the data makes clear, therapy offers the most significant stress reduction, which can be absolutely vital when you're navigating the huge structural changes that come with parallel parenting.
+Therapy offers significant stress reduction, which can be absolutely vital when you're navigating the huge structural changes that come with parallel parenting.

 This move might feel unnatural at first, especially if you've spent years trying to get their buy-in.
 But the freedom is incredible.
 You no longer need their permission or agreement to make decisions for your home during your parenting time.